powercord-org/powercord-backend/docs/1-your-first-plugin/0-basics.md

 ```js
 import 'style.css' // As easy as that!
 ```

+#### And how to un-import?
+You can't.
+If you need to remove a stylesheet at runtime, you mostly did something wrong or are attempting to do something the wrong way.
+To make some css apply conditionally, use a class that you can toggle.

 ## How to publish?
 Once your plugin is ready, you can go to the Powercord Store, in the section "Get in touch", go to "Publish a product"